NCAA Basketball: Road to the Final Four

 NCAA Basketball: Road to the Final Four is a basketball video game.
 The game was a joint effort by Bethesda Softworks and Earl Weaver Baseball creators Mirage Graphics.
+A sequel, NCAA Basketball: Road to the Final Four 2, was released in 1994.

+Gameplay

+NCAA Basketball: Road to the Final Four is a college basketball simulation which includes all 64 teams that appeared in the 1991 NCAA Division I men's basketball tournament.

 Development

 The game was in development for three years.

 Reception

-Dennis Lynch from Chicago Tribune stated "Consequently, though it looks great, it soon becomes a bore.
+Dennis Lynch from the Chicago Tribune stated: "Consequently, though it looks great, it soon becomes a bore.
 This is one basketball program that should be bounced.